kdevay/odin-binarySearch/README.md

 9. isBalanced function
     - checks if the tree is balanced (height difference of left and right subtree is <=1 for every node)
 10. ReBalance function
-    - rebalances an unbalanced tree.
+    - re-balances an unbalanced tree.
     - Tip: You’ll want to use a traversal method to provide a new array to the buildTree function.

 Tie it all together: